revilowaldow/BITC/Factions/Silver Company/Party/Thodunn.md

 petrified

 woke up in the aegan empire
-lied about which side of the
+lied about which side of the war he was on was a soilder for them for years

+Piggy was to be his